 - Have you thought about your career pathway?

 - Where can you go with your geography degree?

 - Is your CV up to scratch?

 These were the questions that filled the room.
 Yes, the bombardment of questions I didn’t know the answers to made me sweat a little.
 But they also planted a seed in my mind.

 Sixteen months later, I stepped foot into the careers department for the first time.
 I’d heard a lot of course mates talking about the lucrative internships they’d landed and I began to panic.
 But after a very informative chat with Laura, I was set on pursuing a placement year.

 After moving to London and starting my placement as a Marketing Assistant with RMP Enterprise, I can confirm that those five minutes in the careers office were the most productive five minutes I’ve had at university.
 So, what did I actually get from visiting my careers office?

 Taking the time out of your day to actually visit the careers office is often the hardest part.
 But once you’ve done this, you’re in.

 I was instantly exposed to heaps of career advice, support networks and guidance from industry experts – and quickly began to feel very motivated.

-The good news is you don't have to be ready to discuss the ins-and-outs of internship applications to visit your careers office.
+Good news is you don’t have to prep anything for your visit to the careers office.
 You could just drop by, pick up a few leaflets and leave.
-Either way, it's a fantastic resource that is brimming with helpful insights for you to take away... so why wouldn't you go?
+Either way, it’s a fantastic resource that’s brimming with helpful insights for you to take away… so why wouldn’t you go?